seanpm2001/Sponsoring/OldVersions/README/English/1/README.txt

 This is a list of individual developers I am sponsoring.

-- I am not yet sponsoring any individual developers, as of 2023, May 14th
+- I am not yet sponsoring any individual developers, as of 2023, August 4th

 **Individual developer only table**